RustamSultanov/clojurebridge/README.md

-# myproject
+# myproject test on Clojure

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to test Cloujure REPL on ClojureBridge Workshop!

-## Usage

-FIXME

 ## License